Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 Start by opening the Secret box on Gitpod or in your local environment.
 You can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/richie-rich-vuejs-box/blob/main/README.md) to set everything up.

-At the starting point, if you are using gitpod, your environment should be properly set up and your workspace should include:
+At the starting point, if you are using Gitpod, your environment should be properly set up and your workspace should include:
 - A running LocalSecret blockchain instance
 - An initial version of the contract uploaded to LocalSecret
 - An incomplete web app launched, which includes this tutorial